M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Introduction

 To address these challenges, we introduce a novel {\method} benchmark that is designed to evaluate and standardize CoT reasoning in medical image interpretation.
 Specifically, we propose a novel curation pipeline, which includes \textbf{\textit{1)}} the collection of diverse and high-quality medical images, \textbf{\textit{2)}} automated data annotation, and \textbf{\textit{3)}} manual review and calibration.
 By bridging the gap between medical diagnostic workflows and AI-driven reasoning, {\method} not only facilitates transparent evaluation but also paves the way for developing clinically trustworthy MLLMs.
 Our contributions redefine evaluation standards in medical imaging, emphasizing the need for interpretable, step-by-step reasoning in high-stakes applications.
 Our work is guided by three core principles:

-\begin{itemize} \item \textbf{Diverse Medical VQA Dataset.} We curate a 1,079-image QA dataset spanning 24 modalities and 13 tasks, stratified by difficulty and annotated with step-by-step reasoning aligned to clinical workflows. \item \textbf{Multidimensional CoT-Centric Metrics.} Evaluation criteria for correctness, efficiency, impact, and consistency of reasoning steps, enabling granular performance analysis for various MLLMs. \item \textbf{Comprehensive Model Analysis.} We evaluate general-purpose and medical MLLMs by quantitative metrics and case studies, highlighting strengths and failure modes in clinical reasoning to guide future improvements. \end{itemize}
+\begin{itemize} \item \textbf{Diverse Medical VQA Dataset.} We curate a 1,079-image QA dataset spanning 24 modalities, stratified by difficulty and annotated with step-by-step reasoning aligned to clinical workflows. \item \textbf{Multidimensional CoT-Centric Metrics.} Evaluation criteria for reasoning correctness, efficiency, impact, and consistency, enabling granular performance analysis for various MLLMs. \item \textbf{Comprehensive Model Analysis.} We evaluate general-purpose and medical MLLMs by quantitative metrics and case studies, highlighting strengths and failure modes in clinical reasoning to guide future improvements. \end{itemize}